Skip to content

 eth3 LAN 172.16.99.0/24 Office LAN

-eth0 and eth1 share metric 1 and load-balance in a 1:2 ratio, proportional to their 10/20 Mbps capacities. eth2 has metric 2, so it remains on standby and only becomes active if both eth0 and eth1 fail.
-The weight of eth2 has no effect on the eth0/eth1 balancing — it would only apply if another interface also shared metric 2.
+eth0 and eth1 share metric 1 and load-balance in a 1:2 ratio, proportional to their 10/20 Mbps capacities. eth2 has metric 2 and remains on standby — it activates only if both eth0 and eth1 fail.
+The weight of eth2 has no effect on eth0/eth1 balancing.

 Three-ISP MWAN topology